gauzinge/SPS_June15_HowTo/README.md

 -) have an eye on the telescope Online Monitoring: this is at least as important

+-) carefully fill the ELOG!
+This is extremely important!

+-) carfully fill the list of Good Runs.
+This is a dedicated spreadsheet on the google doc with the shift schedule / measurement program

 -) you should restart the telescope DAQ approx. every 5 runs in order to get fresh plots that should allow you to determine if there is something wrong

 -) regularly check the temperature on the hybrid and the relative humidity / dew point.
 Also make sure to have an eye on the currents and voltages of the bias system - you can find the plots on cmstkph2-beamtest.web.cern.ch